Kabuna254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints the absolute path name of the current working directory
+pwd prints the absolute path name of the current working directory ls displays the contents list of your current directory